AdobeDocs/photoshop-api-docs/README.md

 # Supported Features

-This is a list of initially supported features.
-Please see the Release Notes in the [Adobe Pre-Release Discussion Forums](https://forums.adobeprerelease.com/photoshopapiservice) for an up-to-date list, including bug fixes
+This is a list of currently supported features

 ## Layer level edits

 - General layer edits
-  - edit the layer name
+  - Edit the layer name
-  - toggle the layer locked state
+  - Toggle the layer locked state
-  - toggle layer visibility
+  - Toggle layer visibility
   - Move or resize the layer via it's bounds
+  - Delete layers
 - Adjustment layers
   - Add or edit an adjustment layer.
 The following types of adjustment layers are currently supported:
   - Brightness and Contrast